Full Newborn sessions take about two to three hours, and this is what my typical session looks like:

 Mama hold: I will tell you exactly where to put your hands and I will lay baby right where they need to be.
 It will feel sort of weird, but just look how great it turns out on camera!
 Baby looooves the snuggles and often smiles in this pose.

 Baby Time!
 Now I will just spend some time shooting as many set ups as I can before baby needs to eat.
-It is helpful if small siblings are able to go on an adventure with another adult, or have something to keep them entertained, because this part of the session can take about two hours.
-I expect Mama or the parent in charge of feeding baby to just relax in the comfy chairs and enjoy a nice break during this part.
+It is helpful if small siblings are able to go on an adventure with another adult, or have something brought along to keep them entertained, because this part of the session can take about two+ hours and they tend to get bored in the studio.
+The parent who stays with baby during this part generally just relaxes in the comfy chairs and enjoys a nice break during this part.

-A lot of the time in this part of the session involves feeding baby as needed and moving through any awake time, keeping baby comfortable.
+A lot of the time this part of the session involves feeding baby as needed and moving through any awake time, keeping baby comfortable.
 Sometimes babies can take 30-45 minutes just playing off those calories or fussing over some gas bubbles before they will settle down to sleep.
 It’s all part of a normal session.
+I take photos throughout and just try to enjoy baby and keep them comfortable.

 Each pose takes about 10-20 minutes to move through just depending on how complicated it is.
 I aim for about 5 poses for each session.
 Once we are done that’s it!
 You are welcome to head home.
 You don’t have to worry about paying me or anything like that during our session.
-Once I send you your viewing gallery of fully edited images you can decide which ones you want and which package you’re going to choose- all from the comfort of home where you can have discussions with your partner or family before letting me know over email.
+Once I send you your viewing gallery of fully edited images you can decide which 12 you want or whether you are going to add on more all from the comfort of home where you can have discussions with your family.